vbookshelf/myOfflineAi-PrivacyFirst/README.md

 The amount of RAM that your machine has needs to exceed the sizes shown above.
 For example, if your computer has 8GB of AM then you should select the gemma3:4b because this is 3.3GB.
+On an M series Mac with 16GB RAM, models with a size of approx. 10 GB tend to run well.

-The models run on the CPU.
-The speed at which the models run will depend on how fast your computer is.
+The speed at which the models run will also depend on how fast your computer is because models run on the CPU.

 ```
 1. Download and install Ollama